DataLovecraft/sprint_challenges/unit_3/software_engineering/Unit3-Sprint1-SprintChallenge.md

 - Number of unique product names in the product list
 - Average (mean) price, weight, and flammability of listed products

-At the bottom of `acme_report.py` you should put the following code:

 Following is useful starting code for `acme_repory.py`: